-There are a few exceptions to this, however court records are accessible to the general public to search and look over and provide more specific information about the case.
-The information available in the database comes by court records from the Missouri Supreme Court, Eastern Appellate, Southern Appellate, Western Appellate and individual circuit courts.
+There are a few exceptions to this; however, court records are accessible to the general public to search and look over and provide more specific information about the case.
+The information available in the database comes from court records from the Missouri Supreme Court, Eastern Appellate, Southern Appellate, Western Appellate, and individual circuit courts.

 What's on a record of a court?

 - Civil case: attorneys' names and addresses; calendar dates in the pending calendar as well as case numbers and types birth year and disposition type docket entry and file dates as well as executions or garnishments. a trial judge assigned, and at disposition; appeals judgment and date; the name of the party address, type, and satisfaction of judgment, changes of the venue information

 - Cases of paternity: Attorneys' addresses, names; the name of the party and the type of judgment;